 iii.
 In all elections Re-Open Nominations, ‘RON’, shall be a candidate.
 An election yielding a result of RON shall be re-run as a by-election.

-iii.
-The Committee must update their committee information on the Student Groups Hub provided by the Students’ Union at www.unionsouthampton.org (or failing that inform the Students’ Union’s Student Groups Officer) within seven days.

 d.
-A retiring member of the Committee must transfer all relevant information and documentation to his or her newly-elected counterpart, or to the President, before the end of the academic year.
+The Committee must update their committee information on the Student Groups Hub provided by the Students’ Union at www.susu.org (or failing that, to inform the Students’ Union’s Student Groups Officer) within seven days.

 e.
+A retiring member of the Committee must transfer all relevant information and documentation to their newly-elected counterpart, or to the President, before the end of the academic year.

-The new Committee each year officially takes office at the end of tour, which traditionally takes place in June.
+f.
+The newly elected Committee will officially take office at the end of tour, which traditionally takes place in June.
 In the absence of a tour, or a tour taking place at different times of year, this will take place at the end of the summer concert.
 In the absence of a summer concert, the newly elected Committee will officially take office from the 1st July each year.

 a.
 The Committee are jointly liable for the proper management of the Group’s finances.